lucasneiva/scar/README.md

 ---

-> *"In FLESH, survival is temporary.
+> *"In SCAR, survival is temporary.
 Horror is eternal."*